RyanLBWoods/Bin_web_server/README.md

 file in current directory using the same name simulating the download process.
 To test this, start the server first ,open any browser and type in "localhost:12345/\<filename\>"
 # Multithreading
-In the WebServerMain class, the is a for loop beneath a comment box, uncomment it and comment the socket accept code above to turn the program to support multithreading.
+In the WebServerMain class, the is a for loop above a comment box, uncomment it and comment the socket accept code below to turn the program to support multithreading.
 # Logging file
 The program invokes a file writing method to log message into a file as it runs.
 The log file will be created in src directory.